Equipping Latinos and other DC-area residents with the skills and financial tools to create a better future for their families and communities.

 As Controller at LEDC, Leda Hernández is responsible for all bookkeeping and procurement activities as well as managing and reconciling all bank accounts.
 Leda has been working at LEDC in this capacity for the past ten years.
 Prior to joining LEDC in June 1998 she worked for the City Tavern Association where she served as an accountant.
 She received a B.S. in Accounting with a minor in Business Management from Strayer University in 1997.
 Leda says “my observation and experience of the under-representation in the government and the poor quality of life that is prevalent in so many communities has inspired me to consider the role I can play in making changes in these situations.”
 Leda serves the community with passion.
 She enjoys partaking in DC’s various cultural activities.

 Ash Kosiewicz joined the LEDC team in August 2009 after graduating from Georgetown's School of Foreign Service with a Master's Degree in Latin American Studies.
 Ash entered the world of communications advocacy and fundraising in 2004, traveling to Guayaquil, Ecuador to work with a local foundation and rice farmers to raise funds for the construction of a health center in the rural canton of Santa Lucia.
 Ash returned from Ecuador and worked for two years as development associate and communications director at Texas RioGrande Legal Aid.
 During graduate school, he traveled to Lima, Peru and worked with the Peruvian Forensic Anthropology Team to help the organization expand its communications toolbox through the incorporation of information communication technology (ICT) tools, including blogs, vlogs, and other electronic communications.
 Ash enjoys how communications advocacy allows him to fuse his two passions - human rights and journalism - and is excited to continue his work with community-based organizations.
-As Communications and Advocacy Director, Ash directs LEDC's communications and is leading initiatives to integrate advocacy activities across programs.
+As Communications Director, Ash shares the impact of LEDC's work with a variety of stakeholders.
 Ash loves to play basketball, learn about his Polish heritage, follow Latin American politics, and is an avid watcher of Sunday news programs.

 Marla Bilonick, Director of Small Business Development email@example.com